egonSchiele/Django-EditArea/README.md

 Django-EditArea is a widget for Django.
 It adds syntax highlighting to `TextField` fields on the admin side.

+**This project is looking for a new maintainer!
+Please let me know if you'd like to maintain the project.**

 # Features

 Django-EditArea is based on EditArea, so it has a whole bunch of features: